 The Government Bans Honest Speech

 On October 9, 2012, however, DACS ordered Ocheesee Creamery to immediately cease selling its “pasteurized skim milk.”
 According to DACS, skim milk can only be sold as “skim milk” if it contains the same amount of vitamin A as whole milk.
 Because vitamin A is fat soluble and is largely removed when cream is skimmed from whole milk, DACS demanded that Ocheesee either: (1) artificially inject its milk with vitamin A additive; or (2) stop calling it “skim milk.”
-To continue selling, DACS insisted, the creamery would have to instead label it “Non-Grade ‘A’ Milk Product, Natural Milk Vitamins Removed.”
+To continue selling, DACS insisted, the creamery would have to instead label it “Imitation Skim Milk.”
 DACS also demanded that the creamery refrain from discussing “any nutrient or health claims” on the label.

 Because of her all-natural approach, Mary Lou refused to inject vitamin A additive into Ocheesee’s skim milk.
 Using the DACS-mandated label, however, also was not an option, because Mary Lou knew it would confuse and mislead the creamery’s customers, which she refuses to do.
 Accordingly, Mary Lou made the difficult—and financially taxing—choice to stop selling skim milk.

 The label that DACS demands Ocheesee use is misleading for several reasons.
 First, the term “milk product” implies—indeed, states—that the creamery’s skim milk is not milk at all, but rather some kind of artificial milk “product.”
 It also gives the false impression that the creamery’s skim milk is more processed and less natural than other skim milk when the exact opposite is true.
-And the phrase “Natural Milk Vitamins Removed” suggests that the milk is devoid of all vitamin content, which is simply not true.
+And the phrase “Imitation Skim Milk” suggests that the skim milk is not skim milk, even though DACS admits that the only ingredient is pure, all-natural skim milk.

 Perhaps what is most offensive, however, is that Mary Lou proposed—and DACS rejected—numerous simpler, clearer labels that would simultaneously explain the reduced vitamin A levels and still truthfully call the milk “skim milk.”
 In fact, Mary Lou even proposed using the government’s confusing and misleading label so long as she could add some language of her own to help clear up any confusion.
 DACS rejected this proposal as well.